 Students will received feedback at various points during the course:

-- By written feedback on their presentation and individual paper (summative feedback).
+- By written feedback on their individual paper (summative feedback).

 |No Exam Information